 (#5244)The TID-to-link mapping mechanism allows an AP MLD and a non-AP MLD that performed or are performing multi-link setup to determine how UL and DL Qos traffic corresponding to TID values between 0 and 7 will be assigned to the setup links for the non-AP MLD.

+An AP MLD may support TID to link mapping negotiation.
+A non-AP MLD that performs multi-link (re)setup on at least two links with an AP MLD that sets the TID-To-Link Mapping Negotiation Supported subfield of the MLD Capabilities field of the Basic Multi-Link element to a nonzero value shall support TID-to-link mapping negotiation with the TID-To-Link Mapping Negotiation Supported subfield of the MLD Capabilities field of the Basic Multi-Link element to at least 1.
+An MLD with dot11EHTBaseLineFeaturesImplementedOnly equal to true shall not set the TID-To-Link Mapping Negotiation Supported subfield of MLD Capabilities field of the Basic Multi-Link element

-By default, all TIDs shall be mapped to all setup links for (#2068)both DL and UL (see 35.3.7.1.2 (Default mapping mode)).
-When both MLDs have explicitly negotiated TID-to-link mapping by following the procedures defined in 35.3.7.1.3 (Negotiation of TID-to-link mapping), (#7060)a TID can be mapped to a link set(#2908), which is a subset of setup links, spanning from only one setup link to all the setup links.
+to 3.By default, all TIDs shall be mapped to all setup links for (#2068)both DL and UL (see 35.3.7.1.2 (Default mapping mode)).
+When a negotiated aTID-to-link mapping is in effect according to the procedures defined in 35.3.7.1.3 (Negotiation of TID-to-link mapping), 35.3.7.1.4 (Mandatory TID-to-link mapping procedure), 35.3.7.1.5 (Advertised TID-to-link mapping in Beacon and Probe Response frames), and 35.3.7.1.6 (Association Procedures for TID-to-link mapping) then (#7060)a TID can be mapped to a link set(#2908), which is a subset of setup links, spanning from only one setup link to all the setup links.

 (#8237)A setup link is defined as enabled for a non-AP MLD if at least one TID is mapped to that link either in DL or in UL and is defined as disabled if no TIDs are mapped to that link both in DL and UL.
 At any point in time, a TID shall always be mapped to at least one setup link both in DL and UL, (#4051)(#6577)which means that a TID-to-link mapping change is only valid and successful if it will not result in having a single TID for which the link set is made of zero setup links. (#4050)By default, all setup links shall be enabled (see 35.3.7.1.2 (Default mapping mode)).